 Differences in location choice

-The location is interpreted very differently depending on the objective.
+Location is interpreted very differently depending on the objective.

 To invest, areas are sought with: